Menu ≡ ╳

 Shortly thereafter, our plane touched down at Barajas Airport, and I reluctantly said goodbye to Colin.
 I gave him both my phone numbers and asked him to have Maria ring me when she arrived.
 I really wanted to delve more deeply into the history surrounding the black pearls.

-PART III coming up.
+Chapter 3 coming up.